samialhamad/pattiesangels/README.md

 * Live Preview extension, or click "Run" on any HTML page

-### Access Project without local install:
+### Access Project without local install

 1. On any updated modern browser
 2. Enter this URL into the URL bar:
    ```sh
    https://patties-angels-8cd06741a91a.herokuapp.com/
    ```
-3. Enter and you will see our most recent deployed branch.
+3. Enter and you will see our most recently deployed branch.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>